 - the Head of Transportation for a California county fraudulently obtains a city car and gives it to his son so that he can take it on a road trip with his friends.

-- A city councilman fraudulently uses a work credit card to buy personal property for himself.
+- a city councilman fraudulently uses a work credit card to buy personal property for himself.

 Defenses

-- was not a public officer,
+- were not a public officer,

 - did not commit fraud, and